 Notice Has Been Taken

-Lady Elinor’s Wicked Adventure, under its working title The Etruscan Adventure, won first prize in the Historical Category in the 2012 Launching a Star Contest and also in the 2012 Four Seasons Romance Writing Contest.
+Lady Elinor’s Wicked Adventures, under its working title The Etruscan Adventure, won first prize in the Historical Category in the 2012 Launching a Star Contest and also in the 2012 Four Seasons Romance Writing Contest.

-Lady Elinor’s Wicked Adventure
+Lady Elinor’s Wicked Adventures

 One of the adventurous Tremaines, children of the Marquess of Penworth, Lady Elinor longs for something new and different.
 Harry, Viscount Tunbury, longs for Lady Elinor.
 On a trip to Italy, they explore Etruscan ruins, defy antiquities thieves, help a Garibaldi supporter, and find that love is the greatest adventure.